IEEEmadC/cleansea/README.md

 # README #

-APP for the MadC competition - Team Solis
+APP for the IEEEmadC competition - Team Solis

 ## CleanSea ##